 When we've finished extracting all the components, we'll have a service that's in much better shape.
 Some components will handle a specific part of our domain, some might manage integration with external systems, and others will be responsible for infrastructure features such as logging or persistence.

 Microservices is an architecture consisting of many small Monoliths.
 This means that migrating to Polylith is as simple as performing the Monolith migration steps on each service:

 Once the initial migration of all our microservices to Polyliths is complete, then we can start to refactor.

-It's likely that there are a number of common components that can be shared across mulitple systems.
+It's likely that there are a number of common components that can be shared across mulitple services.
 Resuing components in this way, make our codebase DRY and easier to maintain.

-Those additional systems come with a hefty complexity cost, so we'll be able to make our life much simpler by combining them into fewer Polylith systems.
+Those additional services come with a hefty complexity cost, so we'll be able to make our life much simpler by combining them into fewer Polylith services.
 Whilst still maintaining the architectural benefits of separating our code into single responsibility components.